- American dwarf palm tree

 - To promote urination

-One study suggests an increase in urine flow, with an herbal combination formula including saw palmetto in addition to the use of tamsulosin therapy.
+One study suggests an increase in urine flow, with an herbal combination formula including saw palmetto in addition to drug therapy.

 - As an anti-inflammatory